Reference Managers: Finishing Up

 Introduction

-In the remaining weeks of this course, your final goal is to edit your chosen Wikipedia articles based on the information resources you've collected.
+In the remaining time of this course, your final goal is to edit your chosen Wikipedia articles based on the information resources you've collected.

 In order to prepare for the Wikipedia edit, it's time to return to your Zotero collection.
 You should have been reading the sources you've collected, and taking notes on them in Zotero.
 Now is a good time to get caught up and add (more) notes or refine and edit them and synthesize them in order to know where to add your citations to your Wikipedia articles.